 I’m a big believer that you shouldn’t have your camera out constantly when you are exploring somewhere new.
 Sometimes, you should just be there, especially if someone is walking with you.

-But this moment begged to be captured.
+But this moment couldn’t be denied.

 I circled underneath it more than once, taking shot after shot until one just… fit.
 And to this day, it remains one of my favorite skyward views.